sheltermanager/asm3/src/static/pages/manual/_sources/reports.txt

 * $USER$ - Substitutes the current user's name.

+* $LOCATIONFILTER$ - Substitutes the current user's location filter (a comma separated string of internal location IDs) or a list of all internal location IDs if the user does not have a location filter.

 * $CURRENT_DATE$ - Substitutes today's date in an appropriate string SQL format for the current database.
 This saves you having to use NOW() or CURRENT_DATE() or various other SQL functions specific to one database.